Check WordPress Form Submission in WordPress Dashboard with RegistrationMagic

 Adding Registration Feed to WordPress Forms

 In this similar manner, you can also add registration feed to WordPress forms with this plugin.
-This is also a custom user data field which you can add to your default form during form building.
-The registration feed on your WordPress form will show you the name of the user, date and time of a WordPress form submission.
+This is also a custom user data field that you can add to your default form during form building.
+The registration feed on your WordPress form will show you the name of the user, date, and time of a WordPress form submission.
 This will help you show your users the popularity of a certain form and the number of members so far registered on your site with the help of it.

 So you see, in more ways than one, RegistrationMagic makes it quite simple for users and as well site builders to check WordPress form submission.
 Your users can see the form submission status from the front end.
 While you can check each WordPress form submission from the site dashboard.
 In just one page, very conveniently, you will find all the form submission details.

-Thus install this one plugin to achieve all-round support.
+Thus install this one plugin to achieve all-around support.
 From form designing, publishing, user management to form automation every module is well organized.
 Besides, the fact that it is user friendly, makes it more popular among new site builders.
 No need of pro developing skills, with just one form builder plugin, you are ready to create a complete membership site.

 - How to Set up Two Factor Authentication in WordPress - April 4, 2019

 - How to Edit or Replace Default WordPress Registration Form - April 2, 2019

 - How to Check WordPress Form Submission in Dashboard - March 29, 2019